 We’d like to provide an example of a family with whom we have interacted over the course of our short journey to date.
-Some of you may remember a blog that David wrote some months ago entitled, ‘Keeping Up With the Jones’s’, in which he described our interactions with a family whose parents and other relatives were at Carrolup.
+Some of you may remember a blog that I wrote some months ago entitled, ‘Keeping Up With the Jones’s’, in which he described our interactions with a family whose parents and other relatives were at Carrolup.
 We have continued our engagement with this particular family.

 ‘It is our history and yes, a very sad one at that.
 But a very important one that must not be forgotten and must be shared for there to be an understanding from all people of what happened and what has brought about the trauma, disconnectedness, broken hearts/lives etc… it is so important for our family, our community and for those who need to hear our stories to understand why we are here, where we are as a people now, and how we can walk together to bring about much needed healing in our communities, hearts & minds.’

 Wazza’s sister, Dale Jones, has been in regular contact.
-She described to David how she took her father Warrick R.I.P. to the Koolark Koort Koorliny (Heart Coming Home) exhibition at the John Curtin Gallery at Curtin University.
+She described to me how she took her father Warrick R.I.P. to the Koolark Koort Koorliny (Heart Coming Home) exhibition at the John Curtin Gallery at Curtin University.
 Warrick was deeply affected by this visit and told Dale how he remembered the older boys doing their drawings.

 Thanks to Wazza, Dale and Cheryle Jones, along with Jean Coles.
 And to Ezzard Flowers, Athol Farmer, Gael Phillips, Tony Davis, Wayne Tyler, John Benn, Jack Cox, Trevor Garland, Ken Sparker, Annette Davis, Noelene White, Sandra Hill, Carlie Atkinson, Judy Atkinson, and to all others who have interacted with us on this journey.